ekuzmichev/full-stack-react-typescript-and-node/README.md

+# Description

-Examples to the book "Full-Stack React, TypeScript, and Node: Build cloud-ready web applications using React 17 with Hooks and GraphQL" by David Choi
+Examples to the book **"Full-Stack React, TypeScript, and Node: Build cloud-ready web applications using React 17 with Hooks and GraphQL"** by David Choi